Pyisoe-Thame/Pyisoe-Thame/README.md

 ## Hamesonpiel
 I am an aspiring Embedded Systems Hobbyist with a background in Electronics and Communication Engineering.
 Dwell in C/C++ programming, microcontrollers, and real-time systems.
+Have a dream of becoming a Gundam pilot.
 <!--
 **Pyisoe-Thame/Pyisoe-Thame** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->